 Jane Held is a life-long resident of Ottawa County.
 She graduated from Clark Technical College with an Associate’s Degree in Court and Conference Reporting Technology and a Bachelor of Science degree from Heidelberg College.

-Prior to working with the Court, Jane served on the Supreme Court of Ohio Judicial College’s Court Personnel Education and Training Committee for over ten years.
+Jane has served on the Supreme Court of Ohio Judicial College’s Court Personnel Education and Training Committee for over ten years.
 Jane is an active member of the National and State Court Reporters Associations and the Steno CAT Users Network.

-In 2010, Jane began working as the Court Administrator for the Common Pleas Court and is a Registered Professional Reporter.
+In 2010, Jane began working as the Court Reporter for the Common Pleas Court and is a Registered Professional Reporter.
 Her primary role is to create a voice-to-text translation of court proceedings via real-time technology.
-Her responsibilities also include preparing verbatim transcripts, emailing transcripts, providing condensed versions, and providing all-word indexes to ensure the end user received an accurate, fast, and reliable record.
+Her responsibilities also include preparing verbatim transcripts, emailing transcripts, providing condensed versions, and providing all-word indexes to ensure the end user receives an accurate, fast, and reliable record.